SMASIFFERDOUS/ExcelWorks/README.md

 # ExcelWorks
-Excel Macro Work Sample
+Excel Macro Works.

-Input Files are not available for some macros.
+Stored for reference purpose only.